JeffreyRStevens/ncaavolleyballr/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of `{volleyballr}` is to extract women’s and men’s volleyball information from the NCAA website.
+The goal of `{ncaavolleyballr}` is to extract women’s and men’s volleyball information from the NCAA website.

 ## Installation